Meet the Family Advisory Council members

 Experience/Areas of Interest: pulmonary hypertension, cardiology, high reliability organization

-Bill lives in Medford, Massachusetts, with his wife and daughter, Shannon.
+Bill lives in Medford, Mass., with his wife and daughter, Shannon.
 Shannon was diagnosed with idiopathic pulmonary hypertension in 2001 has been a patient at Boston Children’s ever since.

 Bill feels it’s imperative to give back to the hospital that saved his daughter’s life.
 In addition to being a member of the Family Advisory Council, Bill and his family have been involved in several fundraisers, including Shannon being a patient partner for marathons.
 Bill is an avid blood donor and encourages everyone who is eligible to donate.